-Chapter 5 - Discussion and results
+5. Discussion and conclusions

-Ever since OLITREM has had a change on management, it thrived to continously increase customer satisfaction, quality of all products and services over the course of time.
-The implementation of the quality system ISO 9001 prooved to be a great asset on increasing quality across the organization and thus increase customer satisfaction (Chiarini, 2011; Tarí et al., 2012).
-OLITREM took another important step when the SAP-ERP was implemented.
+Ever since FROSKY has had a change on management, it thrived to continously increase customer satisfaction, quality of all products and services over the course of time.
+The implementation of the quality system ISO 9001 prooved to be a great asset on increasing quality across the organisation and thus increase customer satisfaction (Chiarini, 2011; Tarí, Molina-Azorín and Heras, 2012).
+FROSKY took another important step when the SAP-ERP was implemented.
 Indeed, it revolutionized the company's communication.
-Both ISO 9001 and ERP were a stepping stone in OLITREM's Lean journey (Chiarini, 2011; Powell et al., 2013).
+Both ISO 9001 and ERP were a stepping stone in FROSKY's Lean journey (Chiarini, 2011; Powell et al., 2013).

-OLITREM decided to follow the Lean journey because they felt that the company processes and productivity needed some improvements, visualized as some Lean benefits Zhou (2016).
+FROSKY decided to follow the Lean journey because they felt that the company processes and productivity needed some improvements, visualized as some Lean benefits Zhou (2016).

-According to literature and comparing it with the reality lived in the company, it is possible to conclude that OLITREM has been able to implement some techniques that are in line with Lean, such as the 5S concept that has been implemented in some sections progressively.
-The employees also started working towards this technique ahead of time as mentioned by Ablanedo-Rosas, Alidaee, Moreno and Urbina (2010).
+According to literature and comparing it with the reality lived in the company, it is possible to conclude that FROSKY has been able to implement some techniques that are in line with Lean, such as the 5S concept that has been implemented in some sections progressively.
+The employees also started working towards this technique ahead of time as mentioned by Ablanedo-Rosa, Alidaee, Moreno and Urbina (2010).
 Indeed, this tool plays an important role in continous improvements.
 Rose et al. (2011) categorized 5S as one of the least investment tools, and recommended SME's should start applying it firstly.
 Thus, production sections began to be more efficient due to 5S.
-Kanban was the next step for OLITREM.
+Kanban was the next step for FROSKY.
 As Kanban is somewhat difficult to implement in SME's which have a poor inventory management (Rahman et al., 2013), the company decided to start with a single section until it was fully operational, before implementing in other sections or departments.

-Besides these tools, OLITREM went further and, based on corrective actions requirement from ISO 9001, applied an improved method that prevents mistakes.
-The method was named, following a Portuguese popular saying, ('Don't Get it Wrong'), to create awareness so employees would be more involved.
+Besides these tools, FROSKY went further and, based on corrective actions requirement from ISO 9001, applied an improved method that prevents mistakes.
+The method was named, following a Portuguese popular saying, 'Don't Get it Wrong', to create awareness and so, employees would be more involved.
 This turned out to be quite successful, as production line quality improved (less defects) and imbued a quality continous improvement culture in the workforce.

-Consequently, the organisation began to assume and recognize Lean principles and philosophy, trasnlated into practical implementation of techniques and operational measures to increase quality, productivity and performance.
+Consequently, the organisation began to assume and recognize Lean principles and philosophy, translated into practical implementation of techniques and operational measures to increase quality, productivity and performance.

-Despite the succesful aplication of 5S and Kanban, OLITREM has managed to create a culture of quality into the whole organization which, according to Hines, Taylor and Walsh (2018), is the hardest hurdle to overcome in a Lean journey.
+Despite the successful aplication of 5S and Kanban, FROSKY has managed to create a culture of quality into the whole organisation which, according to Hines, Taylor and Walsh (2018), is the hardest hurdle to overcome in a Lean journey.

-However, OLITREM still has a long journey ahead, as Lean is an ending cycle of continous improvement.
-OLITREM has the necessary tools to prosper in this journey as the management and leadership are committed to improve.
+However, FROSKY still has a long journey ahead, as Lean is an ending cycle of continuous improvement.
+FROSKY has the necessary tools to prosper in this journey, as management and leadership are committed to improve.
 Thus, this is the most critical success factor (Netland, 2016).

 There are some authors that mention that large investment costs and the inability to adapt, make implementation of Lean in SME's harder (Hu et al., 2015; Zhou, 2016).
-OLITREM is likely facing certain difficulties specially when it comes to financial investment, but surely will find ways to overcome such difficulties.
+FROSKY is likely facing certain difficulties specially when it comes to financial investment, but surely will find ways to overcome such difficulties.
 Answering research question number one, this paper shows that SME's can also apply Lean processes and techniques.